HarinideviRamesh0609/MyReadMe/README.md

 # 💫 About Me:
-Im currently persuing masters in<br>computer science at oklahoma State university
+Graduated in masters in<br>computer science at oklahoma State university!!

 3
 ## 🌐 Socials: